kares/less_compiler/README.md

-The main reason for creating this helper was to be able to compile less stylesheets to css every time they change (during development) with correct handling of css/less @import 'file.less'; declarations.
+The main reason for creating this helper was to be able to compile less stylesheets to css every time they change (during development) with correct handling of css/less `@import 'file.less'` declarations.

 Configuration
 =============

-Source path for .less files, defaults to 'public/stylesheets' :
+Source path for .less files, defaults to `'public/stylesheets'` :

     LessCompiler.source_path = '/path/to/less/files'